kumu/docs/guides/controls/showcase-toggle-control.md

 **Use**

-Add a control to activate [showcase](../advanced-settings.md#showcasing) via a list of labels, buttons or a dropdown menu.
+Add a control to activate [showcase](../advanced-settings.md#showcasing) for predefined selectors via a list of labels, buttons or a dropdown menu.

 **Example**